vipulnaik/working-drafts/lesswrong/chris-voss-negotiation-masterclass-review.md

 asymmetric is true, they can be adapted easily to a symmetric world, and that symmetric world is likely even better for both parties than if only one side is applying negotiation techniques.

+### How should awareness of the negotiation techniques affect your expectations of how others interact with you??

+The bad, entitled way to use your knowledge of negotiation techniques is to start expecting that people around you will start using the nice parts of them on you.
+For instance, maybe you realize how great it is to hear calibrated questions instead of "why" questions, or how much better no-oriented questions sound (on the receiving end) than yes-oriented questions.
+An entitled application of this enhanced knowledge would be to start suggesting/demanding that the people around you start using these techniques with you so that your lived experience is nicer.
+However, you rarely have the level of control over other people to do this in a big enough way, and it's entitled to expect that they do.
+I do think it's worth sharing these ideas with friends so that they can be more effective, just not primarily for the purpose of them providing a better experience to *you*!

+A better way to apply your knowledge of these is to come to situations with more awareness of your own subconscious triggers.
+When somebody asks a why question, and you feel defensive or irritated, notice that, and think about how much of this is the "why" framing of the question.
+In some cases, the other person's use of "why" might reflect genuine irritation and hostility on their part.
+In other cases, though, it may be an innocuous word choice.
+One thing I have found useful is to notice my slight defensiveness at being asked why questions, then pause, and then answer them instead as if I had been asked a corresponding what/how question.
+In almost all cases, this works really well.
+In rare cases where I detect extreme hostility in the why question, or extreme lack of clarity in it, some other methods such as mirroring, labeling, or asking calibrated questions back can help.

+The same goes with the use of yes-oriented questions: I now tend to notice my sense of feeling pressured when somebody asks me a yes-oriented question that I do not fully want to say yes to.
+In such cases, I sidestep the use of a binary response and answer in the same sort of way as if I'd been asked a no-oriented question.

+In addition to helping me respond better to cases where others ask questions or make remarks to which my initial response is negative, this awareness also gives me a better lens when viewing interactions (written or oral) as a third party.
+When an interaction that starts off cordially becomes openly antagonistic, or when an interaction seems to have undertones of hostility, I can often locate things like why questions and yes-oriented questions in there.

 ### Insufficient self-expression